FluidSurveys.com survey software review

 Things we did not like about FluidSurveys free online survey software:

 - To tell you the truth, there are not too many things we did not like here.
 FluidSurveys is one of the best free online survey tools that we have reviewed so far.

-One response to “FluidSurveys.com survey software review”
+One thought on “FluidSurveys.com survey software review”

 Great review and great product indeed.

 For those who also want to collect Pictures and GPS location of respondents, there’s also Datafield